 About Building Schools for Africa (BSFA)

 Marianne is a retired teacher and is the Secretary of Building Schools for Africa.
-She was also a trustee of AidCamps International, the charity from which Building Schools for Africa evolved, for 10 years.
+She was also a long-standing trustee of AidCamps International, the charity from which Building Schools for Africa evolved.
 Through her work with AidCamps International, Marianne has taken numerous groups of volunteers to work on rural village school building projects in India, Nepal and Cameroon.

 Judith has been a GP on the Isle of Wight for 25 years.
 She has been a supporter of Building Schools for Africa since its beginning and recently travelled to Cameroon to see the work of SHUMAS at first hand.

 Judith has served on numerous committees and has been a trustee of the Youth Trust on the Isle of Wight.

 Stuart has lived on the Isle of Wight for 10 years and, having originally studied Marine Biology, he has subsequently worked on a number of international sailing projects, including the 2012 Olympics.
 He is currently employed at the Ellen MacArthur Foundation.